thepensionsregulator/govuk-frontend-aspnetcore-extensions/docs/umbraco/populate-initial-values.md

 # Populate initial values

-If you need to select or populate values on your initial GET request, use the `ModelState.SetInitialValues` extension method:
+If you need to select or populate values on your initial GET request, use the `ModelState.SetInitialValue` extension method:

 ```csharp
 /// Controller